manuel-russello/ICp-banking-microservices/README.md

     `node banking-application/app.js`

-3. Launch a web brower and go to **localhost:3000**
+3. Launch a web brower and go to **localhost:3000**.
+The banking application appears.

 	![alt text](images/banking_app.png "Banking application")

-    * The banking application appears
+4. Test your application.

 	![alt text](images/banking_app_test.png "Banking application")
-    * Select a customer ID
+    * Select a customer ID.
-    * Please wait during the application calls banking data through API Connect
+    * Please wait during the application calls banking data from the Mainframe through API Connect and z/OS Connect EE.
     * The result is displayed in a JSON structure.

-4. The banking application works without any issue, stop the server with a **SIGINT (CTRL+C)**.
+4. The banking application locally works, stop the NodeJS server with a **SIGINT (CTRL+C)** from the terminal.

 ## Part 4 - Push the banking application to your GitHub repository